Design for Communication and Experiences

 The impact of design solutions on people’s lives is constantly growing.
 Pursuing a design education today means acquiring the thinking capacity and necessary creative skills to shape the future, with human needs as the key driving force.

-Through the exploration of the everchanging context and role of design communication, our students will be challenged to create design solutions by experimenting with a wide range of media.
-Whether it is a new digital publication aiming to create a dialogue amongst a local community, a sustainable food packaging solution or a new smartphone application to ease everyday life transactions – students in the programme will be taught to think differently and brave the world with their creative and unique ideas.
+Through the exploration of the ever-changing context and role of design communication, you will be challenged to create design solutions by experimenting with a wide range of media and think differently to brave the world with creative and unique ideas.

 Studio modules primarily anchor you to a particular field/discipline of study.
 All Studio Modules assess you in writing and ensure adequate historical and theoretical contextualisation is embedded.

 Studio Modules are sites of creative practice with a focus and approach to allow you to discover, investigate and apply ideas, methods and materials.
 The Cross-Disciplinary Studio module focuses on out-of-the-box learning environment for you to apply your critical thinking skills and develop cross-disciplinary works in the studio.
 The Final Project culminates in a major studio work which encourages you to demonstrate your artistic practice, conceptual and technical rigour.

 Personal and Professional Development (PPD) and personal tutoring are embedded in these modules.
 It is not a summatively assessed component of the Diploma; however it is central to your success and confidence in learning and is developed on an incremental basis over the three years of Diploma study.
 PPD aims to ensure that you cultivate strong and reflective study skills thus enabling a professional approach both to academic study and industry based learning.
 PPD is a self-reflective mentor-student dialogue that can take many forms ranging from one to one discussions to group debates, field visits, industry talks and small-scale workshops.